joshstevens19/ethereum-bloom-filters/README.md

 A lightweight bloom filter client which allows you to test ethereum blooms for fast checks of set membership.

+This package only has 1 dependency which is on `js-sha3` which has no dependencies on at all.

 ## Installation

 ### npm: